barentroia/ncc-evaluation/README.md

 <br>

 * Configuration:

-> Versions of R and R packages are mentioned in the original publication.
+Versions of R and R packages are mentioned in the original publication.
 <br>
 * Dependencies:

-> All R packages needed are in script:
+All R packages needed are in script:
 	Real-world illustration/2023_03_03 RW1 Realworld illustration.R
 <br>
 * Database configuration:

-> The data used for this real-world illustration are stored at the Dermatology Department of the Erasmus Medical Center and has protected access.
+The data used for this real-world illustration are stored at the Dermatology Department of the Erasmus Medical Center and has protected access.
 <br>
 * Deployment instructions:

-> Run Real-world illustration/2023_03_03 RW1 Realworld illustration.R
+Run Real-world illustration/2023_03_03 RW1 Realworld illustration.R

 ### Contribution guidelines ###

-* Writing tests: Barbara Rentroia Pacheco
+* Code+Writing tests: Barbara Rentroia Pacheco
 * Code review: Domenico Bellomo

 ### Who do I talk to? ###